zahed-zibaee/academyfarda_landing_page1/README.md

 # TODO

+- [ ] landing - change on of phone number to other branch
 - [ ] landing - change courses to one row pic and text and col-6 and in small to col-12
 - [ ] SEO
 - [ ] SEO mohtava